openresty/lua-resty-core/lib/ngx/ssl.md

 **context:** *ssl_certificate_by_lua&#42;*

-Sets the DER-formatted prviate key for the current SSL connection.
+Sets the DER-formatted private key for the current SSL connection.

 Returns `true` on success, or a `nil` value and a string describing the error otherwise.